Yandex Cloud

 --yc_bucket=<Object_Storage_bucket_name>

-1. To create a view based on the imported data, connect to the Managed Service for ClickHouse® cluster database and run the SQL query:
+1. To create a view of the imported data, connect to the Managed Service for ClickHouse® cluster database and run the following SQL query:

 CREATE view db1.v$google_top_rising_terms on cluster on cluster '{cluster}' AS